aMOPel/nim-karax-website/markdown/content/projects/10_this_website.md

 The Nim code can be compiled to a SPA JavaScript file, which renders the whole website.

+The static HTML file, that the SPA JavaScript file is embedded in, is also generated using Nim.
+This enables imperative composition of all metadata, (external) stylesheets and scripts that may be put anywhere in the static HTML.

+### Styles

 On top of that, the Tailwind utility classes can be written directly into the Karax HTML tags.
-Tailwind is not strictly necessary to apply style to the tags, since the tags also have a mutable `style` attribute, however Tailwind makes the application of the styles a little simpler.
+Tailwind is not strictly necessary to apply style directly to the tags, since the tags also have a mutable `style` attribute, however Tailwind makes the application of the styles a little simpler.

+**Bonus:** Since the Tailwind classes are just strings in Nim, they can be composed in any way desired, using string manipulation.

+### Fusion Of Concerns?

-The resulting project structure is quite interesting, as every aspect of the website can be described in Nim and manipulated using it.
+This project structure is quite interesting, as every aspect of the website can be described in Nim and manipulated using it.

 The different parts of the website can be split up into reusable components (which are just functions in this case) and separated into modules, also similar to Vue.

-This structure however is completely orthogonal to the often advertised "separation of concerns".
+This structure is the antithesis to the often advertised "separation of concerns".
 Instead of ordering Code by concerns (layout, style, functionality), it can be ordered by components, in which the concerns are mixed and matched as needed.